 These regulations come into operation on the day on which Part 9 of the Environmental Protection Amendment Act 2003 comes into operation 1.

-3. Terms used in these regulations
+3. Terms used

 In these regulations, unless the contrary intention appears —

 Aboriginal person means a person who is a descendant of one or more of the Aboriginal peoples of Australia, who claims to be an Aboriginal person and who is accepted as such in the community in which he or she lives;